Arda Güler: 2024–25 season

 Güler made his Champions League debut as a substitute in the opening match of the league phase, which ended in a 3–1 victory over Stuttgart on 17 September 2024.
 Later that year, he scored his first goal of the season in a 3–0 away win over Girona in La Liga on 7 December.
 After being used mainly in Copa del Rey matches and seeing limited time in league games for most part of the season, Güler was given rare back-to-back league starts on 23 April 2025 when he scored the winner and was nominated player of the match in a 1–0 win over Getafe, and on 4 May when he registered a goal and an assist in a 3–2 victory over Celta Vigo.

 2025–26 season

-Following Xabi Alonso’s appointment as Real Madrid head coach, Güler began featuring more regularly in the starting lineup, primarily in a midfield role.
-On August 30, 2025, he netted his first goal of the season in a 2–1 La Liga win over Mallorca, putting in a man-of-the-match performance.
+Following Xabi Alonso's appointment as Real Madrid head coach, Güler began featuring more regularly in the starting lineup, primarily in a midfield role.
+On 30 August 2025, he netted his first goal of the season in a 2–1 La Liga win over Mallorca, putting in a man-of-the-match performance.
 Throughout August and September, Güler began to play an increasingly important role in Real Madrid’s squad, earning consistent starts.
-His performances culminated in being named the LaLiga U23 Player of the Month for September, having scored two goals and provided two assists during that period.
+His performances culminated in being named the La Liga U23 Player of the Month for September, having scored two goals and provided two assists during that period.

+On 14 March 2026, Güler scored a 68-meter goal from his own half in a 4–1 victory over Elche, setting a new record for the longest goal ever scored in La Liga, tying the mark set by Antonio José in 2004 from a very similar distance.The goal was later named La Liga Goal of the Season.
+A month later, on 15 April, Güler scored his first Champions League goals, including the club's fastest-ever goal in the competition after 34 seconds, breaking previous record of Felo in 1962, before adding another from a free-kick, giving his side the lead on two separate occasions in a 4–3 away defeat against Bayern Munich in the quarter-finals.
+In addition, he was shown a red card after the final whistle for protesting the sending-off of his teammate, Eduardo Camavinga.
+At the conclusion of the tournament, he was awarded the Champions League's Young Player of the Season honor.

+2026–27 season

+On 30 August 2026, Güler scored his first goal of the season in a 4–0 La Liga win over Málaga after coming on as a substitute in the 86th minute.